FPGA-Research/heichips25-workshop/exercise_5/README.md

 How do we use the API?
 As always, there is some documentation: [`librelane` API](https://librelane.readthedocs.io/en/latest/reference/api/index.html).

-Quite a lot at once!
-Let's start with something prepared.
+That's quite a lot at once!
+Let's start with something already prepared.

 Take a look at `flow.py` in this exercise.
 It is a Python script that uses the LibreLane API to start the Classic flow - just like we did before!

-However, now you can programmatically set the configuration variables, start several flows in parallel, and
+However, you can do much more!
+For example you can programmatically set the configuration variables, start flows in parallel, and postprocess the results.

+> [!IMPORTANT]
+> Before you start the flow, you need to explicitly enable the PDK so that the script can find it.
+> Enable the latest version of the PDK using ciel: `ciel enable --pdk-family ihp-sg13g2 cb7daaa8901016cf7c5d272dfa322c41f024931f`

-And all you need to do to start the flow is to run the script:
+Now all you need to do to start the flow is to run the script:

 ```
 python3 flow.py